HACC2023/MKAN/README.md

 4. Once resolved, push to GitHub using "git push"

 TO CREATE A NEW BRANCH:
-1. Use the command "git checkout 'branchname'" to automatically create and visit the new branch
+1. Use the command "git checkout -b 'branchname'" to automatically create and visit the new branch
 2. Use the command "git branch -a" to view all branches

 COMMANDS FOR RUNNING THE SERVER: